Fengbitou

-Fengbitou is an area in Siaogang District, Kaohsiung City, located at the southernmost end of the district.
+Fengbitou (鳳鼻頭 (Hōng-phīⁿ-thâu)) is an area in Siaogang District, Kaohsiung City, located at the southernmost end of the district.
 Compared with today's administrative area, its scope roughly includes the southeast of Dapingli and the northeast of Pingdingli.

 Etymology

 Fengbitou got its name because it is located at the foot of the mountain in front of Fengbi Mountain, and because the ancestors often used heads and tails to indicate relative positions when they built settlements.